 The Company records the expense associated with share-based compensation awards to employees and directors based on the fair value of awards as of the grant date.
-Such expenses are recognized in the consolidated statements of operations ratably over the vesting period of the award, net of estimated forfeitures.
+For stock-based compensation awards that vest over time based on employment, such expenses are recognized in the consolidated statements of operations ratably over the vesting period of the award, net of estimated forfeitures.
+For performance-based restricted stock units, stock-based compensation expenses are recognized ratably over the vesting period when it is probable that the performance targets are expected to be achieved based on management's projections.